GiovanniCarrozza1998/subtitlesExtractor/README.md

 textCleaner.py: Uses methods to clean the extracted text by removing strange characters and redundancies through interaction with the gemini-1.5-flash model and to save the cleaned text into the working directory specified in the config.json file.

-Installation
+Installation:

-To use the scripts you need to clone the repository, install tesseract OCR and provide a valid Google API Key.
+To use the tool you need to clone the repository, install tesseract OCR and provide a valid Google API Key.

 Usage
 1) Run the Main Script: python subExtractor.py